RyanFin/Game_Programming_Tutorials/README.md

         (Base class states the superclass for the current class).
     - Draw an inheritance hierarchy for all the classes involved in the project.
     - List data members / instance variables and member functions / operations that you think the classes will have, along with a brief description of each (no need to rewrite the inherited data members).
 Table format: Members (data members and member functions); description;
+- **Page 317**: Type Casting
+    - *Type Casting* is used to convert one datatype into another one.
+One way to achieve this is by using the keyword *static_cast* to return a value with a new type from a value of another type.
+Specify the type you want between the < and > followed by parenthesis of the value from which you wish to get the new value.
+For example: *static_cast*<double>(5);

 ## TroubleShooting